RockyKev/heyitsrockyblog/README.md

 This starter is a fork of Gatsby Starter Blog, the most popular starter by far – with second place being Gatsby Starter Netlify CMS.
 So I decided to combine the 2!

+## 🚀 Things to Fix

+1. Fix the README.md and package.json.
+2. erase the content.

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**